About Us

 What's the solution?

 Respecting different points of view is evident in Helsinki Data Week.
-For example, the language used for the event and its marketing will be English.
-The labor shortage in Finland is also evident in the data industry.
+For example, the language used for the event and its marketing has been English.
+The labour shortage in Finland is also evident in the data industry.
 We aim to make Finland a more attractive place to work, even if a worker's mother tongue is not Finnish.

-We plan to provide a quality event experience for everyone, with individual events completely free for the participants.
-The equation requires functioning partnerships.
-Our goal is to bring together companies that might be competitors in other contexts.
-This model has worked globally, and we believe it is possible here as well.
-We benchmark how others organize such community data events elsewhere.
-Yet the event will reflect us and its participants.
-And it’s going to be Finnish with a capital F.
+We feel we provided a quality event experience for everyone, regardless of their monetary situation.
+The equation has required functioning partnerships.
+Our goal was to bring together companies that might be competitors in other contexts.
+This model has worked globally, and we believed it to be possible here as well.
+We have benchmarked how others organize such community data events elsewhere.
+Yet the event reflected us and its participants.
+And it was Finnish with a capital F.

 In the beginning was…

-The first official Helsinki Data Week will be in October 2024.
-You may be surprised to hear the idea was born only last November.
+The first official Helsinki Data Week was in October 2024.
+You may be surprised to hear the idea was born only in November 2023.
 Our mutual friend Joe Reis (Fundamentals of Data Engineering) was speaking at the ADE Summit.
 That same week, Ole Olesen-Bagneux (The Enterprise Data Catalog) was a guest at a DAMA Finland event.
 There was also a meetup for the R User Group Finland, where Joe was also a guest.

 Inspired by all this, Antti Rask coined the term “Helsinki Data Week” on LinkedIn.
 During the week, Antti also discussed the idea with people he met.
 Three of them, Eevamaija Virtanen, Juha Korpela, and Säde Haveri were at least as excited about the idea.
 Soon, we had agreed to start thinking about "How?" instead of endlessly pondering "Should we?".